Get ready for one of the hottest cricket tours of the year as India takes on Australia in a high-voltage run of ODIs and T20Is.

 Read More: 2025 ODI Cricket: Format, Schedule & Betting Guide!

 To stop India from 230 plus, Powerplay must be 70 plus with set batters ready.
-If India gets 230 inside 20 overs, chase turns nasty.
+If India gets 230 inside 20 overs, the chase turns nasty.

 T20I threshold: 70 plus in first 6 overs